The Green Temptation: Plot

-Betty plays a girl who is involved in the Paris criminal underworld.
+Genelle, a girl who is involved in the Paris criminal underworld.
 During World War I she becomes a wartime Red Cross nurse and after the war leaves for America for a new start in life.
-There she meets an old wartime colleague (Kosloff), a criminal who is conniving to steal a valuable jewel called 'The Green Temptation'.
-Kosloff wants Betty to help him steal the jewel and when she balks he threatens to reveal her sordid past to her new American friends.
-Scotland Yard detective (Mahlon Hamilton), probably hired to protect the jewel, is sweet on Betty and kills Kosloff when he tries to steal the jewel.
+There she meets an old wartime colleague, Gaspard, a criminal who is conniving to steal a valuable jewel called 'The Green Temptation'.
+Gaspard wants Genelle to help him steal the jewel and when she balks he threatens to reveal her sordid past to her new American friends.
+John Allenby, Scotland Yard detective, hired to protect the jewel, is sweet on Genelle and kills Gaspard when he tries to steal the jewel.